naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 %Splash Man's eyes narrow slightly in a further question, however he follows after Tornado Man once he uses his foot to open the door.
 Once outside, Tornado Man motions towards what appeared to be the tracks of a turtle.

-TornadoNeutral: See trail leading of evidence.
+Tornado: See trail leading of evidence.
 Direction point to Concrete.

 %Splash Man's gaze draws itself to the ground, and he follows the trail with Tornado Man in close pursuit.

-SplashNeutral: Ah!
+Splash: Ah!
 The path diverges here.
 The deeper ruts in the ground show it's a more-traveled path.
 The shallower ones would be less traveled.
 Shall we split to cover more ground?

 TornadoHappy: Agreement.
 Disclosure pleasantries.
 Of company Splash Man preferential.